Howe stretchered off as Collingwood beat Geelong

 New Collingwood captain Darcy Moore was emotional post-match as he paid tribute to his fellow defender Howe.

-"It's heartbreaking, we go through so much together as AFL players," Moore told the Seven Network.

 "It's pretty distressing and it's pretty messed up.
-We have to forget about it and get on with the job (after the injury).
+We have to forget about it and get on with the job," Moore told the Seven Network.

-"It's a horrible part of the game, but we expect nothing less than Jeremy, he's an incredible teammate and he puts his body on the line."

-Jordan De Goey, one of Collingwood's best, put an exclamation mark on the win with a booming 50m shot for his third goal late in the last term.

 Howe and Stengle contested a high ball and the Collingwood player flew into the air from the impact.